substratusai/substratusai.github.io/docs/walkthrough/loading-models.md

     Events:                    <none>

-You can see the Status.URL field repots the location of where the model is saved.
+You can see the Model `status.url` field reports the location of where the model is saved.

-You have now succesfully loaded a HuggingFace model in Substratus and can use that model in other Substratus resources such as the Server resource.
+You have now successfully loaded a HuggingFace model in Substratus and can use that model in other Substratus resources such as the Server resource.